 Ms. Brownlee joined the Board of Directors in June 2013.
 She is a member of the Policy and Communications and the Strategic Planning Committees, as well as the Ad Hoc Committee on Board Self-Evaluation.

-Sister Simone Campbell has been the Executive Director of NETWORK since 2004.
-She is a religious leader, attorney, and poet with extensive experience in public policy and advocacy for system change.
-In Washington, D.C., she lobbies on issues of peace building, health care, comprehensive immigration reform, and economic justice.
+Sister Simone Campbell has served as Executive Director of NETWORK since 2004.
+She is a religious leader, attorney, and poet with extensive experience in public policy and advocacy for systemic change.
+In Washington, she lobbies on issues that help "mend the gaps" in income and wealth in the U.S., focused specifically on how they disproportionately affect people of color and women.
 Around the country, she is a noted speaker and educator on these public policy issues.

 Sister Simone has a JD from the University of California at Davis, where she was an editor of the law review.
 She earned her BA from Mount St. Mary’s College in Los Angeles, where she graduated with honors.

 Sister Simone joined the Board of Directors in February 2013.
-She is a member of the Personnel and the Audit and Finance Committees.
+She is a member of the Executive Committee and Ad Hoc Community Catalyst Committee

 Dr. Crittenden is currently the Senior Policy Advisor for Health for Washington Governor Jay Inslee.